 - An order describes some logical unit in appuser interaction.
+An order might be:

+- created

+- checked for its status

+- retrieved

+- canceled.

-An order might be: - created - checked for its status - retrieved - canceled. - A recipe describes an "ideal model" of a coffee beverage type, i.e., its customer properties.
-A recipe is an immutable entity that can only be read. - A coffee-machine is a model of a real-world device.
-We must be able to retrieve the coffee machine's geographical location and the options it supports from this model (which will be discussed below). - 2.
-Program execution control-level entities. - A program describes a general execution plan for a coffee machine.
-Programs can only be read. - The programs/matcher entity couples a recipe and a program, which in fact means retrieving a dataset needed to prepare a specific recipe on a specific coffee machine. - The programs/run entity describes a single fact of running a program on a coffee machine.
-A run might be: - initialized (created) - checked for its status canceled.
+- A recipe describes an "ideal model" of a coffee beverage type, i.e., its customer properties.
+A recipe is an immutable entity that can only be read

+- A coffee-machine is a model of a real-world device.
+We must be able to retrieve the coffee machine's geographical location and the options it supports from this model (which will be discussed below).

-3. Runtime-level entities.
+2. Program execution control-level entities.